Vilijan/TicTacToe_Algorand/TicTacToe_Solution.md

 On the image above we can see how we have decoupled the original Tic-Tac-Toe game state into two separate integer states using bitmasks.

 Once we have decided to represent the game state with this format we can use various bit manipulations in order to do state transitions and checks for terminal states.
-Here are some examples that some of the state transitions that have been used in the Tic-Tac-Toe ASC1:
+Here are some examples of some of the state transitions that have been used in the Tic-Tac-Toe ASC1:

 - `state_x = state_x | (1 << i)` - placing "X" mark at position *i*.
 We can achieve this by activating the i<sup>th</sup> bit in the *state_x* variable.
 - `valid_move = (state_x & (1 << i)) | (state_o & (1 << i))` - if the *valid_move* variable is equal to 0 it means that the i<sup>th</sup> bit in both of the state variables is not activated which means that the i<sup>th</sup> position is empty in the board.